tungsten-ai/docs/docs/tungsten_model/the_tungsten_model_class.md

         ...
 ```

-This may satisfy demo users, but API users will suffer performance degradation due to visualization overhead.
+This can improve the demo page, but introduces the visualization overhead of the API.

 In such a case, you can separate the method for demo predictions: